JWiley/MonashHonoursStatistics/IntroR.md

 - [ ] RStudio is installed and you can open and use it to add numbers
 - [ ] You have watched/read the basics about RStudio
-- [ ] You are registered and can access DataCamp and/or have posted to the discussion board so we can make sure you have access to DataCamp
+- [ ] You are registered and can access DataCamp and/or have posted to Slack so we can make sure you have access to DataCamp
-- [ ] You have completed the "Introduction to R" section on DataCamp
 - [ ] You bring your laptop to every lecture and have RStudio open ready to follow along any activities.
 - [ ] Packages have been installed and/or you have posted
-  problems/errors to the discussion board
+  problems/errors to Slack